|COVID-19 Information Hotline|

 Niah National Park

-The Great Cave of Niah is enormous by any measure.
+The Great Cave of Niah is a place of interest in Miri and is an enormous cave by any measure.
 The floor area of the cave has been calculated at almost 10 hectares and in places the cave roof rises a majestic 75 meters above the rubble-strewn floor.
 It has been the site of around 40,000 years of human occupation.

 The earliest phase of cave occupation is referred to as the Paleolithic (old stone age) and occurs in the late Pleistocene epoch.
 The Pleistocene ends with the beginning of Holocene epoch around 10,000 years ago.
 During the Holocene there were many exciting changes in the way humans occupied a wide range of environments across the globe.